tcj/heckaprompter/Heckaprompter.package/HeckaText.class/README.md

 I store references to the clipart and blurbs I reference.
-Otherwise the BlurbFile and ClipartFile would get stored in the SD repo.
+Otherwise the BlurbFile and ClipartFile would get stored in the SD repo (is that true?).